virtualagc/virtualagc/Tools/disassemblerAGC/README.md

 One thing to beware of in omitting the `END` parameter, is that you want the patterns to be long enough so that there are unique matches, and the interval between two successive symbols may not be long enough to achieve that.
 For example, among the "special" subroutines, `BANKCALL` and `IBNKCALL` actually have *identical* patterns, and the only way disassemblerAGC.py distinguishes them is that `IBNKCALL` is known to always follow `BANKCALL` in memory.
 Unfortunately, that's not something you're able to specify in specification files.
 On the other hand, while I said above that `END` is the end of the subroutine, that's not really so.
 It's merely the end of the *pattern* being matched.
 So you could bunch several subroutines within a single `START` to `END` interval if you liked, thus making the match-pattern much longer and presumably more unique.

+The following sample specifications files are in the source tree:

+* Comanche055.specs &mdash; Just a few things I was playing around with in debugging the disassembler.
+* Comanche067_aborted_reconstruction_20221005.specs &mdash; My attempt at creating a specifications file from a reconstruction of Comanche 67 I had been making (see GitHub issue #1140) but eventually had to abandon only partially completed.
+The specification file covers only banks 06 through 13, which correspond to rope memory module B2.
+I didn't include *all* program labels in those banks, of course, but just chose a few dozen per bank, roughly evenly spaced.

-A sample specifications file is Comanche055.specs in the source tree.
-I'd lean towards recommending creating separate specification files for each bank of the baseline, and naming them with a convention like AGCVERSION-BANKNUM.specs, such as Comanche055-02.specs for bank 02.
+In spite of the filenames mentioned above, I'd lean towards recommending creating separate specification files for each bank of the baseline, and naming them with a convention like AGCVERSION-BANKNUM.specs, such as Comanche055-02.specs for bank 02.

 ## Creating a Pattern-Matching File from a Specifications File